AntennaHouse/focheck/README.md

 # <a name="en"></a>focheck – Validate XSL-FO and Antenna House extensions in oXygen or standalone

-**focheck** bundles a Relax NG schema and a Schematron grammar in an oXygen framework for detailed validation of XSL-FO – including FOs and properties added in XSL 1.1 – within oXygen XML Editor.  **focheck** also validates the extension FOs and properties that AH Formatter provides for improved formatted output.
-You can, of course, also use the **focheck** Relax NG (or equivalent W3C XSD) and Schematron outside of oXygen, either together or separately.
+**focheck** bundles a Relax NG schema and a Schematron grammar in an oXygen framework for detailed validation of XSL-FO – including FOs and properties added in XSL 1.1 – within oXygen XML Editor.  **focheck** also validates the extension FOs and properties that Antenna House Formatter provides for improved formatted output.
+You can enable additional Schematron checks of some of the requirements of PDF/UA.

+You can, of course,
+also use the **focheck** Relax NG (or equivalent W3C XSD) and Schematron outside of oXygen, either together or separately.

 ![](etc/screenshot.png)